Gear

 Gears are among the most common mechanical parts.
 They come in a great variety of shapes and materials, and are used for many different functions and applications.
 Diameters may range from a few μm in micromachines, to a few mm in watches and toys to over 10 metres in some mining equipment.
 Other types of parts that are somewhat similar in shape and function to gears include the sprocket, which is meant to engage with a link chain instead of another gear, and the timing pulley, meant to engage a timing belt.
 Most gears are round and have equal teeth, designed to operate as smoothly as possible; but there are several applications for non-circular gears, and the Geneva drive has an extremely uneven operation, by design.

 Gears can be seen as instances of the basic lever "machine".
 When a small gear drives a larger one, the mechanical advantage of this ideal lever causes the torque T to increase but the rotational speed ω to decrease.
 The opposite effect is obtained when a large gear drives a small one.
 The changes are proportional to the gear ratio r, the ratio of the tooth counts: namely, T_{2}/T_{1} = r = N_{2}/N_{1}, and ω_{2}/ω_{1} = 1/r = N_{1}/N_{2}.
 Depending on the geometry of the pair, the sense of rotation may also be inverted (from clockwise to anti-clockwise, or vice versa).

 Most vehicles have a transmission or "gearbox" containing a set of gears that can be meshed in multiple configurations.
 The gearbox lets the operator vary the torque that is applied to the wheels without changing the engine's speed.
-Gearboxes are used also in many other machines, such as lathes and conveyor belts.
+Gearboxes are also used in many other machines, such as lathes and conveyor belts.
 In all those cases, terms like "first gear", "high gear", and "reverse gear" refer to the overall torque ratios of different meshing configurations, rather than to specific physical gears.
 These terms may be applied even when the vehicle does not actually contain gears, as in a continuously variable transmission.